What boomers need to do about tomorrow's higher interest rates

 by Gary Foreman

 If you're a baby boomer you've seen your share of interest rate changes over the years.
-We were raised in an era where a passbook (with a real pocket-sized book listing deposits and withdrawals) earned you a whopping 3%.
+We were raised in an era where a passbook (with a real pocket-sized book listing deposits and withdrawals!) earned you a whopping 3%.
 We also saw mortgages in the 12%+ range during the late 70's and early 80's.
 Now we're seeing CD rates of 1 and 2%, so it shouldn't be any surprise to us that interest rates will continue to change.
-In fact, shame on us if we ignore history and assume that rates will continue to stay at this level for the indefinite future.
+In fact, it's becoming clear that this period of extremely low interest rates is ending and that interest rates will be higher in the future.

 Lots of experts are trying to answer those two questions.
 I think that two facts and a little common sense can give us a pretty good feel for what the future might bring.

-There are two reasons why I'm pretty sure that interest rates will rise.
-Perhaps not more than a percent or so, but still higher than they are today.
+There are a few reasons why I'm pretty sure that interest rates will rise.
+Perhaps only a percent or so, but still higher than they are today.

 Bottom line?
-I'd expect rates to increase a bit over the next 12 months.
+I'd expect rates to increase over the next 12 months.